Do you know the 3 easiest ways to increase customer churn rates?

 Contacting customers once a year, just before it is time to renew their contract, just will not cut it from the customer’s perspective.
 Alternatively, you have lengthy projects, such as those found in manufacturing and construction.
 Every now and then, your organization “sticks close to customers” by sending out a “so how are we doing?” survey.

 Either way, infrequent customer contact communicates that your relationship with customers is transactional.
-Plus, you interact with only one customer touchpoint when, in fact, there tend to be 6.8 customers involved in every buying decision.
+Plus, according to HBR, you interact with only one customer touchpoint when, in fact, there tend to be 6.8 customers involved in every buying decision.
 Why leave customer retention in the hands of only one person who, in turn, tells the rest of the decision makers about how infrequently they hear from you?

 Poor follow-through when resolving issues is another easy way to increase customer churn rates!